dcore94/bss/README.md

 * **id**: an identifier assigned to the root BSS instance.
 This is optional.
 The library assigns a random generated id to BSS instances that lack an id.
 * **template**: in the root BSS instance this field is a CSS3 selector that identifies the template containing the prototype markup that will be replaced at the target.
 * **target**: a CSS3 selector resolving to a DOM element where the data-binding will be applied.
 Starting from version 1.2.5, target may be an edi-function returning a custom nodeset of DOM elements.
 This is useful for returning immediate children with a give tagname for example which is impossible to achieve with CSS selectors.
+* **roodocument**: added with version 1.2.6 to specify which is the root document to execute querySelectors on.
+Useful in presence of shadow doms (see example 8).
 * **in** : a reference to a Javascript object or array that serves as input model.
 * **out** : a reference to a Javascript object or array that serves as output model.
 * **apply**: the transfer function to be applied during the apply phase for the current binding.